 Being Mobile Best in a Time of COVID

 What does a seamless user experience look like for mobile?
-Here’s a few thoughts to get you started on optimizing your website, and maximizing the effectiveness of email campaigns.
+Here are a few thoughts to get you started on optimizing your website, and maximizing the effectiveness of email campaigns.

 Mobile Optimization for Your Website

 Make sure your site is easy to use on a small screen, with:

 - streamlined data entry